 If you agree to an alternative payment plan, we can turn off your electricity or arrange for the network operator to turn off your electricity if you don't keep to that plan.

-If your electricity is turned off for this reason and you either pay the amount due or agree to an alternative payment plan, we will arrange for the network operator to turn your electricity back on if you ask us to do so.
+If your electricity is turned off for this reason and you either pay the amount due or agree to an alternative payment plan, we will arrange for the network operator to turn your electricity backon.